jussihyva/core/core_string/string/README.md

 This string implementation provides an optional string handling workflow for the C language.
 It is based on dynamic resizable strings which carry the length of the string with them.
-With this approach we can gain significant speed increases in certain areas at the expense of memory usage.
-It also integrates with the core library memory tracking functionality.
+With this approach we can gain significant speed increases in certain areas at the expense of rawory usage.
+It also integrates with the core library rawory tracking functionality.

 Normally c-styled strings are char pointers that hold a string of bytes and in the end a null terminator which effectively determines the size of the string.
-This approach is very memory efficient and stems from a time when memory was a bigger bottleneck than today.
+This approach is very rawory efficient and stems from a time when rawory was a bigger bottleneck than today.
 What we sacrifice is speed and usability.

 Positives:

--	With dynamically resizable memory blocks we gain much better performance when handling huge amounts of text in methods such as string joining
+-	With dynamically resizable rawory blocks we gain much better performance when handling huge amounts of text in methods such as string joining

 -	We never have to call strlen to determine the length of the string or create additional temporary variables for passing around lengths.

--	We can compare and copy strings much faster by calling memcpy instead of iterating untill a null terminator.
+-	We can compare and copy strings much faster by calling rawcpy instead of iterating untill a null terminator.

 -	We provide opaque string handlers which, when used correctly, can vastly